cmcilhenny/cmcilhenny.github.io/_posts/2014-07-01-javaScript-prototypes.md

 **`Pasta.prototype` != `Pasta.__proto__`**

-The 'prototype` property above for pasta is different from `__proto__`.
+The `prototype` property above for pasta is different from `__proto__`.

 **`Pasta.prototype`**

-Every function in JavaScript has a special property called 'prototype'.
+Every function in JavaScript has a special property called `prototype`.
 This property points to the object that a new instance of the object would inherit properties from.
-Essentially this means that 'prototype' points to the future.
+Essentially this means that `prototype` points to the future.
 We actually used this when setting the color of Squid Ink pasta as black!

 **`Pasta.__proto__`**